erayerdin/sos-django-template/README.md

 ## <a name='Notes'></a>Notes

-- `black` and `isort` is not bound by a git hook, so you should either integrate these with your editor or your git hooks in your local repository.
+- `black` and `isort` is not bound by a git hook by default.
+You should integrate them with `pre-commit install` at first install.